robertmaynard/Sandbox/README.md

 Note this was a rip from the SO question: http://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-an-unsorted-array?rq=1

+## BytesToHumanReadable ##
+Multiple efficient implementation of converting a `std::uint64_t` that represents bytes into a human readable string like `256.23GB`.

+Requires google benchmark

 ## Check CXX Symbols Exist ##
 A look at what we would have to change to have CMake find templated